 Teaching Mindfulness to Youth

 How can we teach mindful awareness to young people in a way that is safe, accessible, and relevant to their lives and experiences?
 In this training we’ll focus on modifying mindfulness practices for use with young people, and particularly those with trauma exposure.
 We’ll practice simple sequential exercises for helping young people develop the foundations of self-awareness in an environment of safety, respect for self and others, and deep inquiry.
-Our inquiry will move through 4 stages.
+Our inquiry will move through four stages.
 First, we’ll look at foundations of mindfulness- those skills and practices that are beneficial to integrate before the formal introduction of mindfulness.
 Then we’ll look at basic mindfulness, specifically through the lens of paying attention.
-We’ll subsequently look at applying that mindfulness to the body, to emotions, and in relationship.
+We’ll subsequently look at applying that mindfulness to the body and to emotions.
+Finally, we'll look at relationships: with others, and the natural world.
 We’ll explore why young people might want to learn mindfulness, and learn to deliver it in terminology and with metaphor relevant to the experience of young people.